KT19/pytorch/LotteryTicket_late_init/readme.md

 Using late initialization to prune the cnn model

 ## Experimental Setup(in this repo)
-1. dataset・・・cifar10
+1. dataset is cifar10
-2. epochs・・・30
+2. total 30epochs
-3. cnn model・・・tiny version (please check train.py and modules.py)
+3. cnn model is tiny version (please check train.py and modules.py)
+4. learning rate=0.1, momentum=0.9, weight_decay=5e-4 using SGD optimizer
+5. Standard Data Augmentation is used

 ![The results of above setting](results.png)